Armed police at scene of death on Auckland's North Shore

 Armed police are at the scene of an overnight death on Auckland's North Shore.

+"At this early stage of the investigation, the exact circumstances of the man's death are unclear and we are treating the death as unexplained."

+A police spokeswoman said a person had been arrested at the scene - but has been charged with an unrelated matter.

-Part of Ocean View Rd, in Hillcrest, has been closed off to the public due to what has been described as a "police incident" overnight.
+Part of Ocean View Rd has been closed off to the public due to what has been described as a "police incident" overnight.

 At the scene this morning, a blue tent has been put up outside and police tape circles the area - including at least two cars parked outside the property.